 Who takes the survey?

-All sixth- through 12th-grade students and all prekindergarten through 12th-grade certified teachers take the 5Essentials Student Survey and 5Essentials Teacher Survey, respectively.
+All fourth- through 12th-grade students and all prekindergarten through 12th-grade certified teachers take the 5Essentials Student Survey and 5Essentials Teacher Survey, respectively.

-What teachers are eligible to participate in the survey?
+Who is eligible to participate in the teacher survey?

 The Illinois 5Essentials Teacher Survey is to be completed by certified teachers whose primary responsibility involves teaching students for the majority of the school day and year.

-Individuals in the following positions, who also teach, are also among those encouraged to participate:
+Individuals in the following positions are also encouraged to participate: